 If you’re importing different addresses for Person Contacts and Company Contacts, you'll need to create separate columns in your file that include Person Address columns and Company Address columns.
 Person Address columns you’ll want to include are person address (street address), person city, person region/state, person country, whereas Company Address columns should include company street, company city, company region/state, etc.

-Part 2: How do I upload my CSV file to Base?
+Part 2: How do I upload my CSV file to Zendesk Sell?

 - Navigate to your Settings menu